Tips for emigrating: why, where and how to do it

 How much does it cost to emigrate?

-Moving home isn’t cheap, and naturally it costs even more to move overseas.
-Furthermore, if you own a home in the UK you’ll need to weigh up whether it’s better to sell it to release the money, or keep it and rent it out (in case you change your mind and want to move back).
+Moving home isn’t cheap, and naturally it costs even more to move overseas. f you own a home in the UK, you’ll need to weigh up whether it’s better to sell it to release the money, or keep it and rent it out (in case you change your mind and want to move back).

 You’ll also need to save about six months’ living costs to help you get established when you move, unless you have a job ready to go to.